MohamedAbdelhalem/dbatools/Windows/Uninstall_SQL_Server_Instance/readme.md

 ![alt text](https://github.com/MohamedAbdelhalem/dbatools/blob/main/Windows/Uninstall_SQL_Server_Instance/gallery/msiexec_01.png)

-and here is the exact instance product(s), and you may see one code for **SQL Server** (*Instance Name*) plus the **CEIP** or one code for each one.
+Here is the exact instance product(s), and you may see one code for **SQL Server** (*Instance Name*) plus the **CEIP** or one code for each one.

 ![alt text](https://github.com/MohamedAbdelhalem/dbatools/blob/main/Windows/Uninstall_SQL_Server_Instance/gallery/msiexec_02.png)

 ![alt text](https://github.com/MohamedAbdelhalem/dbatools/blob/main/Windows/Uninstall_SQL_Server_Instance/gallery/msiexec_03.png)

-Now, go to the services and you will indicate that it has been stopped (SQL Server Engine and the Agent).
+Now, you can go to the services and you will indicate that it has been stopped (SQL Server Engine and the Agent).

 ![alt text](https://github.com/MohamedAbdelhalem/dbatools/blob/main/Windows/Uninstall_SQL_Server_Instance/gallery/droped_service_indecator.png)

-then to remove the removed services from **services.msc**, open **cmd as Administrator** and then execute these script but replace the right values, as the below example:
+Then, to remove the removed services from **services.msc**, open **cmd as Administrator** and then execute these scripts but replace the right values, as in the below example:

 ```cmd
 powershell.exe